towersvault/shinpokered/README.md

 - Fixed hidden coins not giving the correct amount
 - Fixed NPCs treating the last visible screen column/row as off-screen
 - Slot machine no longer copies too much tile data
-- Fixed wrong amount of stars loaded in Gamefreak logo
 - Added protection against oak's lab music cutting a channel off
 - Holding B in zero delay text mode will not revert the text to FAST speed
 - Major cleanup of options constants